HavierHeng/Info-Retrieval-Codebase-RAG/ast_tokenizer/README.md

 - e.g: a class named `Foo` is a document
 - e.g 2: a function named `Bar` is a document

-## What currently exists in Langchain? - Novelty of solution
+## What currently exists in Langchain?
+And why still making own implementation - Novelty of solution

 In Langchain the following methods exist (the examples are for Python Language parsers):
 1) [LangChain Community - Python Document Loader](https://api.python.langchain.com/en/latest/document_loaders/langchain_community.document_loaders.python.PythonLoader.html)